linyouyu/CCRefactorAgents/judgment-agent.md

 - **Rule 1**: **Do not modify any code**.
 Your task is limited to analysis and recommendations only.
 - **Rule 2**: Evaluation metrics must be clear and quantified, avoiding vague descriptions.
 - **Rule 3**: Final recommendation must be one of these five levels: **【Strongly Recommend】, 【Highly Recommend】, 【Recommend】, 【Can Wait】, 【Not Needed】**.
+- **Rule 4**: **When code complexity is excessive**, you must provide a detailed refactoring priority sequence that includes:
+  - **Module-level refactoring order**: Specify which modules should be refactored first and the logical sequence
+  - **Architecture-level refactoring order**: Determine whether to prioritize client-side or server-side refactoring based on coupling analysis
+  - **Specific refactoring step priorities**: Break down complex refactoring into manageable phases with clear dependencies

 ## 5. Example
 <example>